mekkablue/Glyphs-Scripts/README.md

 * **Find and Replace in Layer Names:** Replaces text in all layer names (except Master layers) of selected glyphs.
 Useful if you use the bracket trick in many glyphs. *Needs Vanilla.*
 * **Insert instances:** GUI for calculating and inserting weight instances. *Needs Vanilla.*
 * **New Tab with Bracket Layer Glyphs:** Looks for all glyphs in the font that contain Bracket Trick Layers, and opens them in a new Edit tab.
 * **New Tab with Dangerous Glyphs for Interpolation:** Opens a tab with all glyphs in the font that contain at least two compatible elements.
 I.e., glyphs where an element (a path or a component) could interpolate with the wrong element, like the equals sign.
-For a detailed description, see section ‘Be suspicious’ in this tutorial: <http://www.glyphsapp.com/tutorials/multiple-masters-part-2-keeping-your-outlines-compatible>.
+For a detailed description, see section *Be suspicious* in this tutorial: <http://www.glyphsapp.com/tutorials/multiple-masters-part-2-keeping-your-outlines-compatible>.
 * **Show next/previous instance:** Jumps to next/previous instance in the preview section of the current Edit tab.
-Handy for attaching a keyboard shortcut to.
+Handy for attaching a keyboard shortcut in System Preferences.
+* **Show masters of next/previous glyph:** Allows you to step through one glyph after another, but with all masters.
+Combines the show next/previous glyph function (fn+left/right) with the *Edit > Show All Masters* function.
+Handy for attaching a keyboard shortcut in System Preferences.
 * **Suggest instances:** Calculates distributions of weight values between your masters.
 Outputs into the macro window.

 ## Metrics